numfocus/gsoc/2016/proposals/chris-medrela.md

 Here is [#89](https://github.com/numfocus/gsoc/issues/89) issue where I discussed this proposal.

-I split this proposal into as small milestones as possible.
-Every milestone ends up with new version of Amy being pushed to production and introduced to all its users.
-This minimizes the chances of failure and let us adapt or change almost everything after every milestone -- even if it means changing the scope of this project.
-The milestones are:

-1. [Milestone 1: Managing Checkout Process](#milestone-1-managing-checkout-process) -- that is Homework, Discussion Session, Checkout Session and welcoming to the community.

-1. [Milestone 2: Managing Recruiting Candidates](#milestone-2-managing-recruiting-candidates) and rest of the workflow, that is matching them to Instructor Trainings and running those trainings.

-It may be necessary to move from SQLite to Postgress.
-I'm discussing in [#716](https://github.com/swcarpentry/amy/issues/716) with Piotr Banaszkiewicz if it's really necessary, but if it is, it must be done at the beginning, as an additional milestone.

 I believe it's really important to get feedback as soon as possible, therefore:

 - Before introducing new features to all users, they'll be tested by a group of volunteering early users.
 That way, we don't have to test everything before showing it to first users, so we can get feedback faster and iterate quicker.
 If we don't get those early users, the only thing we can do is: